wschreyer/PENTrack/README.md

 ### Boost

 The [Boost C++ libraries](https://www.boost.org/) are a prerequisite for the CGAL library.
 Additionally, the simulation uses the [odeint integrator](http://headmyshoulder.github.io/odeint-v2/) included in Boost 1.53.0 and newer.
-Boost is included in most Linux OSs; should you need to download and compile it manually, you may have to adjust search path of cmake by calling cmake with `-DBOOST_ROOT=/path/to/boost`.
+Boost is included in most Linux OSs; should you need to download and compile it manually, you may have to adjust the search path of cmake by calling cmake with `-DBOOST_ROOT=/path/to/boost`.

 Boost 1.53.0 - 1.59.0 have been tested.

-### muparser
+### ExprTk

-[muparser](http://muparser.beltoforion.de/) is a fast formula parser and is used to interpret energy distributions etc. given by the user in particle.in.
+The [C++ Mathematical Expression Toolkit Library](http://partow.net/programming/exprtk/index.html) is a fast formula parser and is used to interpret user-defined formulas in configuration files.

 It is included in the repository.